Patriotic Potatoes | Fourth of July Recipes

 • Wash the potatoes thoroughly.
 Cut in half horizontally for the largest surface.
 Use the star cookie cutters to cut the potatoes into big and small stars.

-• Press the skewers through the thickest part of the potatoes, about 5-8 per skewer.
-Spray with cooking oil or toss with oil and season with salt and pepper, to taste.
+• Press the skewers through the thickest part of the potatoes, aiming for 5-8 stars per skewer.
+Toss the star-shaped potatoes with vegetable oil and season with salt and pepper, to taste.

-• While the potatoes are cooking, stir together the sour cream, lime juice and cilantro.
+• While the potatoes are cooking, stir together the plain Greek yogurt, lime juice, and chopped cilantro.
 Chill until ready to serve.

 Keyword grill, potatoes, skewer